KaGeN101/arbitrage/README.md

 # Arbitrage

-Finds the maximum arbitrage possible by looking at taking a cuurnucy through all the possible conversion paths.
+Finds the maximum arbitrage possible by looking at taking a currency through all the possible conversion paths.

 It ignores the fees and other process involved in the real world that probably makes this amount of transactions impossible.